Architect

 Tags

-brick
+brick daycare centre

 The plot has been demarcated from the street with a long wall that shelters the yard.
 The wall consists of the main building and outbuildings.
 A noise report, which was carried out during the sketching phase, also affected the solution.
 The sizeable windows that extend to the floor level have been dimensioned according to their principal users – the children.
 On the street side, the purpose of the large windows is also to create an image of a building that is smaller than it actually is.

-Due to the bilingualism, divided the functional concept was divided into two parts.
+Due to the bilingualism, the functional concept was divided into two parts.
 The Finnish-speaking groups are located at the southern end of the long building, the Swedish-speaking groups at the northern end, and they have shared facilities in the mid-part of the building.
 An outdoor ramp divides the yard into areas for Finnish- and Swedish-speaking children.
 The division of such a large number of children into two can also be seen as an advantage.

 The daycare centre and the school form a pair of public buildings.
 This pair can also be perceived as a gate, in terms of the cityscape, between the different parts of Isokaari street.
 During the sketching phase, the characteristics of the buildings constructed along Isokaari Street in the 1950s and 1960s were studied.
 The design of the daycare centre reflects the architecture of the time, but, however, brought up to the present day.